What is the cost of running an electric car?

-This calculation also doesn't take into account that the price of electricity falls at night-time when demand is lowest, so anyone charging their electric car overnight will likely spend even less.
-Meanwhile, public charging stations tend to be more expensive to use.
+Public charging stations tend to be more expensive to use.
 Tesla's Supercharger network – which is exclusive to Tesla owners – charges around 24p per kWh, while those using IONITY's rapid-charging network are charged 69p per kWh.
 However, chargers on these networks allow you to recharge at much faster speeds – up to 350kW in the case of IONITY – and certain charging networks like BP Pulse offer members and registered users discounted rates.

 Electric cars and road tax